Buzzefall/AIUI/specifications/Execution Log v.1.5.md

     2.  **API Error Fix:** Added filtering logic to the `geminiApiClient` to prevent invalid `Part` objects (with empty `inlineData`) from being sent to the `countTokens` API, resolving a runtime error.
     3.  **TypeScript Errors:** Corrected multiple type errors by providing the `dispatch` function to thunk arguments and ensuring `Part[]` arrays were handled correctly to prevent `undefined` values.
 *   **Rationale:** These fixes ensure the new features are robust, reliable, and type-safe, providing a stable foundation for future development.

+---

+### **2025-09-09**

+**Action: Fixed UI Layout Shift on Selection**

+*   **Summary:** Fixed a UI bug where selecting a message would cause a layout shift.
+A default, transparent border was added to the message bubble's base style, and the selection style was updated to only change the border color.
+*   **Rationale:** This ensures that the element's box model does not change on selection, providing a stable and non-disruptive user experience.